Kenflin/Create_with_VR/README.md

 ### - Laser throught MagGlass
 ### - Fireplace sound Min Distance and MaxDistance Test and change values
 ### - Spatialize Reverb and Configuration
+### - Test Toggle Light for Spotlight and test Sound